Cray-HPE/docs-csm/upgrade/1.5.2/CSM-With-Other-Products.md

 ### Using `sat bootprep` with IUF generated input files

-In order to follow this procedure, you will need to know the name of the IUF activity used to perform the initial installation of the HPE Cray EX software products.
+The name of the IUF activity used to install the HPE Cray EX software products must be known before proceeding.
 See the [Activities](../../operations/iuf/IUF.md#activities) section of the IUF documentation for more information on IUF activities.
 See [`list-activities`](../../operations/iuf/IUF.md#list-activities) for information about listing the IUF activities on the system.
 The first step provides an